Evaline, Washington: History

 The earliest white settlers in this area were the Urquharts and the MacDonalds.
 Sedate W. Porter founded the town and established the post office on Feb.
 14, 1906, which was open until 1930.
 The Northern Pacific Railroad began operations from Kalama to Evaline, a 25 miles stretch, in 1872.

 The town was named after Porter's wife, Evaline.
 However, the name was registered misspelled as "Eveline" and the railroad company used the incorrect spelling for some time.

+Arts and culture

+The Hope Grange was founded in Evaline in March 1904.
+Named as such to "boost courage and hopes", a hall was built soon thereafter, and the grange officially incorporated in June 1948.

 Government and politics

 Politics

-Evaline is recognized as being majority Republican and conservative.

-The results for the 2020 U.S. Presidential Election for the Evaline East and Evaline West voting districts were as follows: